 - Niches with statues or busts in classical style

-According to the Interior Designers Association (2023), elements of ancient architecture in modern interiors are used in 28% of premium projects and increase property value by an average of 12-15%.
+According to the Association of Interior Designers (2023), elements of ancient architecture are used in 28% of premium interior projects, increasing property value by an average of 12-15%.

-Unlike the Greeks, the Romans were focused on building large-scale public structures.
-Their buildings were distinguished by strength, monumentality, and lavish decoration.
+Unlike the Greeks, Romans focused on constructing large-scale public buildings.
+Their structures were characterized by strength, monumentality, and lavish decoration.
 Arches, vaults, and domes were widely used.
-Of the Greek orders, the Corinthian order and composite were more often used in Ancient Roman urban planning, demonstrating some eclecticism in architecture.
+Among Greek orders, Roman urban architecture favored the Corinthian and composite orders, showcasing a degree of eclecticism.

 The Colosseum

-One of the symbols of Rome is the Flavian Amphitheater, better known as the Colosseum.
-This grandiose structure could accommodate up to 50,000 spectators.
-The Colosseum is distinguished by its well-thought-out design and engineering solutions that allowed the building to be quickly filled and emptied.
-At the same time, its external appearance made an indelible impression on the Romans and conquered peoples — amphitheaters became the embodiment of the power of the Roman Empire.
+One of Rome’s iconic symbols is the Flavian Amphitheatre, better known as the Colosseum.
+This grand structure could hold up to 50,000 spectators.
+The Colosseum stands out for its well-thought-out design and engineering solutions, enabling rapid filling and evacuation.
+Its exterior left an indelible impression on Romans and conquered peoples—amphitheaters became embodiments of the Roman Empire’s might.

 The Pantheon

-Another outstanding creation of Roman architects is the Pantheon, a temple in honor of all gods.
-Its interior represents a perfect sphere with an impressive dome 43 meters in diameter.
-This is the largest dome ever erected in Ancient Rome.
-It is the pinnacle of Roman concrete dome construction and an example of a Roman temple of perfect form.
+Another outstanding creation of Roman architects is the Pantheon, a temple dedicated to all gods.
+Its interior forms a perfect sphere with an impressive 43-meter-diameter dome, the largest ever built in ancient Rome.
+It represents the pinnacle of Roman concrete dome construction and an exemplar of a perfectly formed Roman temple.

-Aqueducts hold a special place in Roman architecture — unique engineering structures for water supply.
-They not only solved practical problems but also became architectural dominants of the area.
+Aqueducts hold a special place in Roman architecture—unique engineering structures for water supply.
+They not only addressed practical needs but also became architectural landmarks of the landscape.

-Modern architects actively use elements of the ancient style facade to give buildings monumentality and classical beauty.
-Among the popular solutions:
+Modern architects actively use elements of ancient facade styles to imbue buildings with monumentality and classical beauty.
+Popular solutions include:

-- Porticos with columns of various orders (especially in demand in public buildings)
+- Porticos with columns of various orders (especially in demand for public buildings)

 - Pediments and attics decorated with reliefs